pachecowillians/docker/README.md

-# docker
+# Docker
-This is a list of Docker commands and informations about it.
+This is a list of Docker commands and information about it.